luiscassih/PsychoScripts/README.md

-# PsychoRabbitZero
+# PsychoScripts
-Useful configurations for a Raspberry Pi Zero portable server.
+Useful linux scripts, usually for server management.
+Raspberry Pi servers and such.

 Scripts
 ----------